For More Information

 Learn more about a new Study Abroad Opportunity.

-Italian Studies Events:
+Italian Studies Minor

 Brandeis offers students the opportunity to focus on the cultural heritage of Italy from the inception of the Italian language to the present day.
 The study of Italy’s language and creative achievements enables a student to explore another culture in depth in preparation for study abroad and eventual graduate work or related opportunities in the workplace.

-Students in the program work closely with an adviser to develop an individualized plan of study that balances the exploration of a broad range of topics and sectors with a focus on a single discipline or cultural period.
+Students in the program work closely with an advisor to develop an individualized plan of study that balances the exploration of a broad range of topics and sectors with a focus on a single discipline or cultural period.

 - One or two advanced language and culture course(s): ITAL 105a and/or ITAL 106a.